josephmcgovern-wf/lp-podcast/README.md

 `GOOGLE_CLIENT_SECRET`

 The google client id and secret must be generated as an oauth web app client credential.
-This can be generated from the IAM page of the new project
+This can be generated from the IAM page of the new project.